Thenlie/mdnman/docs/src/content/docs/reference/api.md

 If there is a single match, that document is returned.
 If there are multiple matches, the user is prompted to select on.

 :::caution
 Since this method may prompt the user via [Inquirer.js](https://github.com/SBoudrias/Inquirer.js) it should only be used in command line interfaces.
+If you would like a similar method to use outside of a CLI, try [`optimisticallyFindMDNFile`](#optimisticallyfindmdnfile)
 :::

 #### Parameters